 Christmas is all about embracing the little moments the season brings.
 And when you’re at home and it’s cold outside (and of course, when you’re a cat), you just simply love to nap.
 So if you would like to give your moggie the biggest comfort there is, look no further than a good-quality bed.
 We have cuddly cat caves, cosy teepees and even radiator beds.
 Essentially, every kitty’s dream.
 So soft and dreamy are these beds, you’ll wish they came in human size (sorry, they don’t).

 High-tech is not just for people

 Of course, cats don’t care about the latest PlayStation or iPhone, but here’s a piece of technology they’ll want to tell all their cat friends about: the SureFlap Microchip Cat Flap.
-The equivalent of giving a teenager the keys to their own car, a microchip cat flap is a door (quite literally) to the outside world.
-And what’s special about this cat flap is it uses your cats’ microchip for selective access.
-So, with the included hub and app, you can lock and unlock the door, set different permissions for different cats and receive notifications when they leave or enter the home.
+Like giving a teenager the keys to their own car, a microchip cat flap is a door (quite literally) to the outside world.
+And what’s special about it is it reads your cat’s microchip to let them in and out (preventing other animals from entering your home).

 Toys, toys, toys

 Christmas and new toys go hand in hand.
 And with so many options available, you can satisfy your cat’s urge to chase, hunt and play in surprisingly fun ways.
-From the classic fishing-rod toys to more creative options like treat balls or catnip bubbles, toys help cats stay active and mentally stimulated.
+From the classic fishing-rod type toys to more creative options like treat dispensers or catnip gifts, toys help cats stay active and mentally stimulated.
 Did we mention we have festive toys too?
 They’re beautiful, long-lasting and non-toxic.
 Much better than an empty cardboard box (okay, one or two cats out there may disagree).